vboyev-MSFT/defender-docs/defender-xdr/entity-page-device.md

 You can export up to seven days' worth of events to a CSV file, for download.

 Drill down into the details of individual events by selecting and event and viewing its details in the resulting flyout panel.
 See [Event details](#event-details) below.

+As of November 2024, if you onboarded Microsoft Sentinel to the Defender portal, device activity events ingested to Microsoft Sentinel also appear in this timeline.

 > [!NOTE]
 > For firewall events to be displayed, you'll need to enable the audit policy, see [Audit Filtering Platform connection](/windows/security/threat-protection/auditing/audit-filtering-platform-connection).